-There are numerous conceptual models that indicate antecedents of technology adoption, from an individual behaviour perspective (e.g. technology acceptance model (TAM, (Davis & Venkatesh, 1996); see Figure 1) to those reflecting broader organisational decision-making (e.g. technology-organisation-environment (TOE) framework, Tornatzky and Fleischer (1990) see Figure 2).
+Source: (Davis & Venkatesh, 1996)

+Figure 2) to those reflecting broader organisational decision-making (e.g. technologyorganisation-environment (TOE) framework, Tornatzky and Fleischer (1990) see Error!
+Reference source not found.).
 However, at a practical level, Li (2020) concluded that both models show equivalence.
-For example, similar technology implementation outcomes were found for small and mediumsized enterprises (SMEs) seeking to adopt blockchain regardless of whether an individual or organisational-level predictive model was applied to the ratings of decision-makers.
+For example, similar technology implementation outcomes were found for small and medium-sized enterprises (SMEs) seeking to adopt blockchain regardless of whether an individual or organisational-level predictive model was applied to the ratings of decision-makers.
 HFE is inclusive of all these concepts (and more) and encourages examination of them at an individual, team and organisational level.
 An HFE model is presented in Section 3.